News

 In the 19th century, extensive research was being put into developing the modern central heating system using water boilers and piping systems.
 This included research into thermal conductivity, surface reflectivity and surface emissivity.
 A discovery that was a throwaway at the time, but would become a vital component in wet underfloor heating systems.

 Hans von Pechmann in 1899 found a waxy residue at the bottom of one of his test tubes during an experiment.
 His colleagues Eugen Bamberger & Friedrich Tschirner coined this waxy residue as polymethylene.
 This was discovered during the auto-decomposition of diazomethane in ether but was eventually discarded.
 This polymer is virtually identical to polyethylene, which was discovered by Eric Fawcett & Reginald Gibson in 1933.
 This time, the results saw industrial use of polyethylene in 1939 as use for insulators for radar cables in the Second World War.
+Later, it would be used as flexible piping that makes modern floor heating setups possible.

 How Does Radiant Floor Heating Work?